 As you can see, there are lots of features available and there is a big focus on being able to sell your products via multiple platforms and using Ecwid as a central point to manage it all.

-One of the main plus points of Ecwid, which I haven’t mentioned above is that you can use Ecwid to add ecommerce functionality to existing websites.
+One of the main plus points of Ecwid is that you can use Ecwid to add ecommerce functionality to existing websites.
 So if you have a WordPress or Wix website and want to add all the advantages that come with a fully hosted shopping cart, you can easily integrate Ecwid into your website and start selling.

-To see a complete breakdown of all the features that Ecwid has to offer, check out my full Ecwid Review.
+To see a complete breakdown of all the features that Ecwid has to offer, check out our full Ecwid Review.

 Ecwid App Market